utabain/Archlinux_LUKS2_install_guide/README.md

 # Arch Linux Full-Disk Encryption Installation Guide
-### Pre-boot
-Clear existing keys and reset Secure Boot to Setup Mode on firmware settings

 ### Set the console keyboard layout
 The default console keymap is US.
 Available layouts can be listed with:
 ```